 Look for the signs of ageing and act accordingly:

 Your skin starts losing moisture with age.
 Dry and flaky skin is sometimes the first and foremost sign of ageing.
 The moment you start noticing such changes in your skin, start with proper moisturising that should include not just creams and lotions but also techniques like ‘’locking the moisture” of the skin immediately after bathing by applying a moisturiser all over.

 Sun exposure, hormonal imbalance or poor diet and lifestyle may lead to spots and blemishes on the skin, especially in the areas exposed to sun.
 The good news is that they are amongst the most readily reversible signs of ageing.
 With proper diet, sun-screen and lifestyle changes, you could not just stop spots and blemishes but lighten them as well.

 Another sign of ageing, also known as “character lines”, are tiny wrinkles and fine lines that form around the outer corners of the eyes.
-Crow’s feet develop with age and usually start to show in the mid- to late-30s.
-Crow’s feet form due to decreasing levels of collagen and elastin, the two proteins responsible for elasticity of the skin.
+Crow’s feet develop with age and usually start to show in the mid-to-late-30s.
+Crow’s feet form due to decreasing levels of collagen and elastin, the two proteins responsible for the elasticity of the skin.
 Botox injection, which is now approved by FDA, could help reduce or even eliminate crow’s feet.

 4. Under-Eye Bags, Darkness and Puffiness

 These signs occur due to stress, lack of sleep and long exposure to sunlight.
-Ensuring sound sleep, taking time off from work, using right sun screen and keeping yourself hydrated could help reduce these signs of ageing.
+Ensuring a sound sleep, taking time off from work, using the right sunscreen and keeping yourself hydrated could help reduce these signs of ageing.
 Using a cool compression with water, milk and rose water is also known to reduce under-eye bags, darkness and puffiness.